dannellstjn/terraform-iaac/README.md

  <p>Don't forget to destroy all the resources created by Terraform to avoid any unwanted charges to your AWS account! <code> terraform destroy -var-file="user.tfvars" </code></p>

-<h3>Please do get in touch if you have any questions, comments or suggestions for improvement!
-Maybe you can raise a PR too.</h2>
+<p>Please do get in touch if you have any questions, comments or suggestions for improvement!</p>